 If you’ve lost your mobile phone recently, have you tried trawling Cambridge's pubs?
 Because the city’s boozers are the most likely spot for handsets to ‘go missing’, according to new research.

 French nuclear energy colossus EDF, which also operates various types of non-nuclear generation in the UK, has been buying up farmland close to existing British nuke plants.
+The purchases are seen as a move to strengthen EDF's position in negotiations to buy British Energy, the sites' owner.

 The Court of Appeal's ruling in JK Rowling's privacy case confirms that a breach of other laws can result in an automatic breach of the Data Protection Act, an expert has said.